dewaynebritton/aff-ai-deadletter-agent/README.md

 ## Proposal

-Still lacking understanding of the Azure AI Foundary.
-But that is being understood my others.
-So proposing that the Semantic Kernal Full Agent approach be implemented for the following reasons:
+Because I am still lacking understanding of the Azure AI Foundary, but other are working on understanding.
+Proposing that the Semantic Kernal Full Agent approach be implemented for the following reasons:

-	* Gain understanding in how to embed agents in AFfinity's code
+	* Gain understanding in how to embed agents in AFfinity's code base with greater control
 	* Be able to track the various versions of this process
-	* Gain deeper insights in how to develop our applications (ex. logging)
+	* Gain deeper insights in how to develop our applications (ex. logging, etc.)

 ## Full Agent Design Diagrams

+The design for the current version of the Semantic Kernel Full Agent Framework are illustrated in the following diagrams.

 ### Data Flow